samuel-ntsua/DataScience_with_R-programming/README.md

     4. Tableau Training
     5. Big Data Hadoop and Spark Developer
     6. Data Science Capstone project
 ### Some housekeeping.
+I run the project on my local machine with Anaconda/RStudio/Jupyter.
 I generated an output of this write-up using knitr.
-(In RStudio, File->Knit Document). `Knitr` then runs my r-code and knit the output into a nice word document.
+(In RStudio, File->Knit Document).
+`Knitr` then runs my r-code and knit the output into a nice word document.
 Please note that if there is a line in the code that installs a package , `knitr` expect the repository to be explicitly specified, like in ```install.packages(..., repos="....")```

 All packages used in this code are installed and loaded using pacman::p_load